xLink/data-grid/docs/usage/using-the-javascript-plugin.md

 ---

 One of our goals with Data Grid was to leave the front end HTML up to you, and avoid what most plugins do by keeping you within a container.
-We built a Javascript plugin (`data-grid.js`) that works together with the [Underscore](http://underscorejs.org/) rendering engine to allow you to easily built flexible data grids.
+We built a Javascript plugin (`data-grid.js`) that works together with the [Underscore](http://underscorejs.org/) rendering engine to allow you to easily build flexible data grids.

 You can see a working demo of the plugin at [the demo page](http://demo.cartalyst.com/data-grid).